 Varric: And so I said, "It's a kingdom, and that makes him king.
 But it's also a country."
 Heh-heh-heh.
 I find interrogations are better as a two-way affair.

-- In one of the early missions in Star Wars: Jedi Academy, the opening cutscene has Jaden and Kyle piloting their ship, with Kyle relaying a a story of his previous adventures to his student before they're interrupted by a distress signal:
+- In one of the early missions in Jedi Knight: Jedi Academy, the opening cutscene has Jaden and Kyle piloting their ship, with Kyle relaying a a story of his previous adventures to his student before they're interrupted by a distress signal:

 - Overheard in a cutscene in The Simpsons: Hit & Run while Homer watches the news:

 Kent Brockman ...leaving the famous bearded cartoon creator incarcerated in a Peruvian jail.

 - Given the mind behind the game, this might be Hit & Run's ultimate punchline.